 Scientists at Texas universities researching topics on water resources are invited to submit proposals for the 2009 National Competitive Grants Program through Texas A&M AgriLife's Texas Water Resources Institute (TWRI).
 The U.S. Geological Survey in cooperation with the National Institutes for Water Resources, of which TWRI is Texas' representative, requests the proposals as part of the Water Resources Research Act.

 Proposals are requested on the topics of water supply and availability.
 Proposals are sought in not only the physical dimensions of supply and demand, but also quality trends in raw water supplies; the role of economics and institutions in water supply and demand; institutional arrangements for tracking and reporting water supply and availability; and institutional arrangements for coping with extreme hydrologic conditions.

-For further information, contact Cecilia Wagner at Cecilia@tamu.edu.
+Detailed proposal, submission, and registration criteria.
+For further information, contact Wagner at Cecilia@tamu.edu.